 CHUGACH NATIONAL FOREST

-Order No. 10-04-00-17-08
+Order No. 10-04-00-17-09

 FOREST ORDER WINTER MOTOR VEHICLE CLOSURE

 Pursuant to 36 CFR 261.50(a), the following acts are prohibited on certain lands administered by the Forest Service within the Chugach National Forest.
 These restrictions are in addition to those enumerated in Subpart A, 261Title 36 Code of Federal Regulations and become effective when signed, and will remain in effect until rescinded or revoked.
 Dates and or closure areas may be changed and or modified depending on snow levels and resource concerns, and will be closed with an additional special order.

-Due to adequate coverage in the Turnagain Pass region, the area outlined in Exhibit A (Turnagain Pass) will remain open to over snow vehicles through May 14th, 2017.
-All other National Forest System lands within the Chugach National Forest will close to winter motor vehicle use on May 1 as per the Chugach National Forest Revised Land and Resource Management Plan.

 Prohibited Acts: